steffen-coe/GeoLife-Mobility-Data-App/README.md

 ## Usage

-The application can be found under TODO.
+The application can be found under [https://github.com/steffen-coe/GeoLife-Mobility-Data-App].

 The application was written in the Python programming language and used on the Python version 3.8 (downward capability given at least to Python 3.5), using the [Streamlit interface](https://streamlit.io/) to produce an interactive user interface with tables and visuals.